Bhavik027/PortFolio/README.md

 Most of my learning comes from labs, CTFs, and small practice projects rather than just theory.
 I enjoy digging into vulnerabilities, testing exploits in safe environments, and writing down what I learn so I don’t repeat mistakes.

+📜 Certifications

+CEH - EC-COUNCIL

+CAPT (Certified Associate Penetration Tester) - Hackviser (In Progress)

+Junior Penetration Tester - TryHackMe (In Progress)

+Google Cloud Security Certificate - Google (In Progress)

+🎯 Goal: Grow into a skilled penetration tester and keep improving one box at a time.

 Right now, I’m focused on:

 Improving web app pentesting skills